booch/presentations/proposals/RubyConf/2016/Testing Patterns.md

 Abstract (public, 600 characters)
 --------

-Most of us are familiar with design patterns.
+While we often think about design patterns when writing code, we don't usually think of patterns when we're writing tests.
-But we don't usually think of patterns when we're writing tests.
+What would happen if we thought of our tests more like code?
-That's too bad, because there are a lot of useful testing patterns.
+What patterns would emerge?
+Let's find out.

-We'll explore some of the patterns that aren't used much in Ruby (yet):
+We'll explore a few testing patterns in detail:

 * Spies
 * Page Objects